af83/zobi/README.md

 end
 ```

-By default Parameters class are discovered using the controller namespace.
+By default, Parameters class are discovered using the controller namespace.
 Given a `User::AddressesController`, Zobi will search for
 `Parameters::User::Address` class.